Haiying-Oriana/backend-core-notes/README_EN.md

 - code-snippets/java-basic: Demo Java entity class code with English comments

 ## Content Description
-All files are written in English to meet open-source repository standard for resume and overseas study application.
+All files are written in English to follow standard open-source conventions.